“Junior” – Reserve Dog Show King

 If the purpose of a dog show is to evaluate breeding stock, Linus passed that test.

-If the value of his wins are based on the quality of his handler, he passed that test too.
+If the value of his wins is based on the quality of his handler, he passed that test too.

 Bias in a Dog Show?